 This part goes very quickly.
 Layout your bottom and top plates on 24" centers.
 It's easiest to frame the wall and attach the siding while everything is lying on the floor.
-Flush the top of the siding with the top of the 2x4 top-plate and let the siding hang down 2" past the bottom plate.
-(If your building is wider than 16' you'll not only have a top plate, but you also need to double the plate and stagger the joints).
+On all Organizer models the siding will stick up past the top of the wall 2" and hang down past the bottom 2".
+The siding is cut 72" and the studs are 65".
+(On models longer than 16' you'll not only have a top plate, but you also need to double the plate and stagger the joints).
+At the risk of getting ahead of myself, you can see in the picture below why the siding sticks up those 2 inches.

 After you've framed the wall and nailed the siding on, raise it up.
 If your building is small enough, one person can stand it up and hold it while you nail it in place.
 The best way to nail it is from the outside of the building.
 Nail through the siding at the bottom into the band board with 6d common nails.
 This will snug the siding to the floor and align the wall.
 Then come back inside and nail through the bottom plate into the floor with 12d nails.

 Build the wall for the other side exactly the same way and nail it in place.
 We don't frame the end walls yet.